Afghanistan travel advice

 • working outside their home

-• working for non-governmental organizations and the UN
+• working for non-governmental organizations and the United Nations

 Women who don’t cover from head-to-toe are likely to be arrested and face jail sentences.